Orlando Travel Itinerary for Families

 Conclusion

 We easily could have enjoyed another day at the beach–I think we would enjoy a solid week at the beach.
 Four days with the Universal parks was great for us.
 If you did no water park, you could do it in 2-3 days.
 I think you will want at least two days.
-We enjoyed our third day a lot so we could hit up our favorites.
+We enjoyed our third day a lot so we could hit up our favorites again.

 One day at Discovery Cove is sufficient.
 1-2 days at Sea World is sufficient if you are not doing a water park.
 There is enough at Sea World that you can fill up two days–you almost have to decide if you want to focus on animal shows or rides while at Sea World.
 We focused on animal shows and didn’t hit every ride because of it, but we got close.